 I AM ADDICTED TO CORPORATE TENDERNESS

 We don’t go because mint chocolate tastes good.
 We go because the mint chocolate tastes like continuity.
-We go because the cups change, and that must mean that everything’s changed–it’s character development–and we’ve spent the rest of the year absolutely starving for that feeling.
+We go because the cups change, and that must mean that everything’s changed–it’s character development, after all–and we’ve spent the year absolutely starving for that feeling.
 We go because, standing in the half-cold in our gradually warming world, holding a peppermint mocha, we briefly believe we are protagonists of a holiday, and not just a bunch of rats trying to outrun Q4.

 The greetings change, the soundtrack jingles, and suddenly—delusion or not—to us it feels like life has motion again.